 The interior of the church can be quite overwhelming.
 This is huge building, intended to accommodate large masses.
 Rather oddly, there are no pews in the nave and aisles, so if mass is still celebrated here, I suppose the church authorities bring in dozens of folding-chairs.
 Alternatively, they would let the congregation stand, as would have been the case in the Middle Ages (I doubt the worshippers are allowed to use the fifteenth century choir benches; see below).
 Twelve bulky columns – their number corresponds with the twelve Apostles – separate the nave from the aisles.
 The church is conspicuous for its use of painted beams between the columns and arches, which are meant to provide the church with extra stability.
 The Santa Maria Gloriosa dei Frari was, like many Franciscan churches, built in the shape of a Tau Cross.
-As a result, there is no regular sanctuary and the transept is located at the end of the nave, forming a T. Examples of Franciscan churches with a similar plan can be found in Florence and Siena.
+As a result, there is no regular sanctuary and the transept is located at the end of the nave, forming a T. Examples of Franciscan churches with a similar plan can be found in Florence and Siena, and obviously in Assisi.

 The nave is separated from the choir by a large screen made in 1475, a year mentioned on the screen itself in Roman numerals (MCCCCLXXV).
 It is attributed to Pietro Lombardo (ca. 1435-1515) or his workshop.
 Choir screens were mostly removed from Roman Catholic churches after the Council of Trent (1545-1563), but here in the Frari, the screen was fortunately preserved (for another example in Venice, see the Santa Maria Assunta on Torcello).
 Behind the screen are 124 wooden choir benches, called ‘a rare survival in Venice’ by one of my sources.
 The benches were made in 1468 and are attributed to Marco Cozzi (ca. 1420-after 1485), a fairly obscure sculptor from Vicenza.
 Cozzi worked on the fine carving of the benches with his younger brother Francesco, who died before the project was completed.